moelzanaty3/complete-intro-to-remix-run/notes.md

 ## Module

 - A solid practice is to create a module that deals with a particular concern.
 In our case it's going to be reading and writing posts.

+## Dynamic Route Params

+- The part of the filename attached to the $ becomes a named key on the params object that comes into your loader.
+This is how we'll look up our blog post.